for 'overall satisfaction' in Biosciences of the Russell Group universities included in the National Student Survey 2022

 Employment opportunities are diverse: ranging from biological and biomedical research and development, to careers in science communication, the health service, forensic science, environmental health and wildlife conservation.
 Our graduates are not confined to science-related careers, and a significant number enter jobs within finance, public and private sector management, social and health service work, the media and law.

-AAA including Biology or Human Biology and a second science
+AAA including Biology or Human Biology, plus a second science

 We accept the following subjects as a second science: Chemistry, Computer Science, Environmental Science, Further Mathematics, Geography, Geology, Mathematics, Physical Education, Physics, Psychology or Statistics.